stackblitz/docs/docs/codeflow/integrating-web-publisher.md

 ## "Edit in Web Publisher" button

-To help your users easily find their way to Web Publisher on your site or repo, you can add a CTA (call-to-action) button on your website or in the README file.
+To help your users easily find their way to Web Publisher on your site or repository, you can add a CTA (call-to-action) button on your website or in the README file.

 | Button preview | Direct URL |
 | --- | --- |